Politics of Macau

-Politics of Macau is a framework of a politically constrained multi-party presidential system, dominated by the People's Republic of China.
-It includes the legislature, the judiciary, the government, and a multi-party system.
+Politics of Macau takes place in the framework of a multi-party presidential system dominated by the People's Republic of China.
+It includes the legislature, the judiciary, the government, and a politically constrained multi-party system.
 Executive power is exercised by the government, led by the Chief Executive.

 Constitutional role of Macau

-In accordance with Article 31 of the Constitution of the People's Republic of China, Macau has Special Administrative Region status, which provides constitutional guarantees for implementing the policy of "one country, two systems" and the constitutional basis for enacting the Basic Law of the Macau Special Administrative Region.
-Although geographically part of Guangdong Province, the Macau Special Administrative Region is directly under the authority of the central government of the People's Republic of China in Beijing, which controls the foreign affairs and defence of Macau but otherwise grants the region "a high degree of authority."
-The Basic Law took force upon handover of sovereignty from Portugal on 20 December 1999, and is to remain in effect for fifty years (that is, until 2049).
+In accordance with Article 31 of the Constitution of China, Macau is a special administrative region, which provides constitutional guarantees for implementing the policy of "one country, two systems" and the basis for enacting the Basic Law of the Macau Special Administrative Region.
+Although geographically near Guangdong province, Macau is directly under the authority of the central government of China, which controls the foreign affairs and defence of Macau but otherwise grants the region "a high degree of authority."
+The Basic Law took force upon the transfer of sovereignty from Portugal on 20 December 1999, and is to remain in effect for at least fifty years (i.e. until 2049).

 Macau's seven deputies to the National People's Congress (NPC) are selected by an electoral conference; they attended their first session of the NPC in Beijing in March 2000.
 Previously, in December 1999, the NPC Standing Committee approved the membership of the NPC Committee for the Basic Law of the Macau Special Administrative Region, chaired by NPC Vice Chairman Qiao Xiaoyang, for a five-year term.
 Half of the ten members are from Macau, the others from mainland China.
 Macau also has representation on the National Committee of the Chinese People's Political Consultative Conference.

 Relations between the government of Macau and China's central government are typically congenial.